25Ericcheong/node-fundamentals/README.md

 ### Express Router

 - When more routes included in file, code starts to get more complex.
 Express router can be used to group routes related to one and another together.
+- Then we can use controllers to further group functions together for the routes located in the routes file.

 # Useful Node Modules